danluo7/gbm/raw_data_processing.md

 	htseq-count --format bam --order pos --mode intersection-strict --stranded reverse --minaqual 1 --type exon --idattr gene_id $gbm_data/alignments/32.bam $gbm/RNA_REF_GTF/mm10.ncbiRefSeq.gtf > 32.tsv

-Join the results for each replicate together and merge results files into a single matrix for use in edgeR.
-Since edgeR only does pairwise comparisons, need to pair up the compared samples, then creat a simple text file with just the header that will be used for the table:
+Join the results for each replicate together and merge results files into a single matrix for use in edgeR.  edgeR only does pairwise comparisons

 slice vs invitro: